big-data-and-economics/big-data-class-materials/lectures/06-web-css/06-web-css.md

 ### External software

 Today we'll be using [SelectorGadget](https://selectorgadget.com/), which is a Chrome extension that makes it easy to discover CSS selectors.
 (Install the extension directly [here](https://chrome.google.com/webstore/detail/selectorgadget/mhjhnkcfbdhnjickkkdbjoemdmbfginb).)
 Please note that SelectorGadget is only available for Chrome.
 If you prefer using Firefox, then you can try [ScrapeMate](https://addons.mozilla.org/en-US/firefox/addon/scrapemate/).
+The student presentation will go in depth.

 ### R packages